wallarm/product-documentation/docs/2.14/about-wallarm-waf/protecting-against-attacks.md

 * Monitoring mode: detects attacks and displays information about attacks in the Wallarm Console.
 * Blocking mode: detects, blocks attacks and displays information about attacks in the Wallarm Console.

 Wallarm WAF ensures quality request analysis and low level of false positives.
-However each system has its own specificities, so we recommend analyzing the work of the Wallarm WAF in the monitoring mode before enabling the blocking mode.
+However each protected application has its own specificities, so we recommend analyzing the work of the Wallarm WAF in the monitoring mode before enabling the blocking mode.

 To control the filtering mode, the directive `wallarm_mode` is used.
 More detailed information about filtering mode configuration is available within the [link](../admin-en/configure-wallarm-mode.md).